rrcobb/blog/src/pages/posts/2022-07-08-review-play-in-predictive-minds-a-cognitive-theory-of-play.md

 > an answer to the question of why play is rewarding and fun.
 In play the agent is drawn to new surprising information that is neither too complex and chaotic, nor too simple as to promise only meager, uninteresting advances in learning.
 Surprising situations that fall within this sweet spot will allow the agent to do better than expected at reducing error, which, in turn, feels good.

-'Updating the model faster than expected' is the thing that feels like fun.
+'Reducing error faster than expected' is the thing that feels like fun.

+That's the case whether the reduction in error comes from mental updates or from actions.

 > Alternatively, in play, agents may attempt to make the surprising reality conform to their predictions.
 In short, play is fun because it allows for the discovery of new and improved strategies for rapid prediction error reduction either through learning and forming new predictions or by making the world conform to our predictions

-Okay, so maybe this is the answer for why winning feels good?
+So maybe this explains why winning feels good?

 Acting to make the world conform to our (predictions/desires) is satisfying.
-The thing where PP blurs the boundary between a desire and a prediction shows up here; we have different words for 'goal' and 'expectation', but PP doesn't think those are really so different in the brain.

 When you win, you are reducing actual predictive error, because you make the world conform to your expectation.
 "Faster than expectation" here might correspond to winning in situations that were unlikely or more challenging; beating the big boss is more fun than beating the little grunt.

+The thing where PP blurs the boundary between a desire and a prediction shows up here.
+Normally, we use different words for 'goal' and 'expectation', but PP doesn't model those super differently in the brain.

+(Note: the authors have an upcoming paper _Mastering uncertainty: A predictive processing account of enjoying uncertain success in video game play_ which sounds like it will explore this topic more.
+I'm pretty excited for it!)

 ## Getting to the Goldilocks point